 - One-time appointment or a series of weekly appointments with an English monitor.
 Students who could benefit from guidance in English may request a one-time appointment or a series of appointments to reinforce their English language skills so that they can be more successful in their courses and the English Exit Exam.
 These sessions may include vocabulary, grammar exercises, editing practices and error analysis.

 - Individual regular sessions with a French monitor.
 Students in certain French classes are automatically assigned a French monitor; for example, students enrolled in French 602-100, 602-LPW and 602-009 benefit from individual sessions with French monitors to supplement class instruction.
 Topics include understanding spoken and written French, pronunciation, grammar and spelling.

 - Individual weekly sessions with a French peer tutor.
 Students benefit from working together and, in peer tutoring, students help other students and learn from each other.
 Typically, both the tutor and the tutee establish goals at the beginning of the semester, with guidance from French teachers.
 Weekly sessions focus on areas most in need of French language support.

 - Independent study.
 Tip sheets on English grammar, reading and writing topics are available at libguides.marianopolis.edu/writinghelp.
-Students may complete the exercises included in tip sheets and review their answers with the Writing Professional or an English monitor.
+Students may complete the exercises included in tip sheets and review their answers with an English monitor.

 - Reviewing university application essays.
 Writing Centre staff, along with Academic Advisors, review and comment on university application essays.